ihnatsen/TrainingDataBase/README.md

     </tr>
 </table>
 ID is the primary key (a column with unique values) for this table.
-The table contains the temperature for each hour of each day.
+The table contains the temperature for each hour of each day.<br/><br/>
 Table: Train
 <table>
   <tr>